-One of my big goals this coming year is to create an Outdoor Learning environment for my sons.
+One of my big goals this coming year is to find ways to create an Outdoor Learning space for my sons.
 I am not “crunchy”.
 I am not “crafty”.
 I am not even particularly organized to be totally honest.
 I just truly believe in the power of nature:

 The impact of nature on the spirit and the body has been well documented by research.
 The impact on a child’s development and learning has also been supported strongly by research and educational philosophies from around the world.
 Getting a child to interact with his environment through the senses is best for brain development emotionally and cognitively.
 Achieving this environment in your home or classroom does not have to be difficult.
 Below are a few ideas to get you started on creating in outdoor learning environment at home.

 “Children are born naturalists.
 They explore the world with all of their senses, experiment in the environment, and communicate their discoveries to those around them.” ~ The Audubon Nature Preschool

 When I think about immersing nature in our home and learning, I think about activities but I also think about space and gear.
 I live in Seattle.
 So, I especially emphasize the gear because in case you haven’t heard yet: there are a few overcast days in this lovely Puget Sound area.
 Hey, there is no such thing as bad weather, just bad clothing, right?